MattColu/Comp-Int/lab1/README.md

     - Nodes: ?

 ---
-I know that the results are sub-optimal to say the least, but I had already devolved a decent amount of my time devising a greedy algorithm, and only subsequently decided to try this search based algorithm.
+I know that the results are sub-optimal to say the least, but I had already devoted a decent amount of my time devising a greedy algorithm, and only subsequently decided to try this search based algorithm.